CenterForSpatialResearch/conflict_urbanism_sp2024/_posts/2020-04-15-JiaJoshiPunay.md

 This project was conducted in collaboration with the Legal Aid Society and students at Fordham Law School.
 Through this multidisciplinary research, we have supported advocacy for sentence mitigation for Legal Aid Society clients through innovative methods, including the production of visual data narratives to enhance Legal Aid Society’s video mitigation projects.
 These video mitigation efforts aim for various judicial outcomes, including reduced sentences, case dismissals for justice, and advocating for release on recognizance rather than bail.

-*McGuiness Boulevard Vision and Meeker Avenue Intersection*
+*McGuiness Boulevard and Meeker Avenue Intersection*
 ![McGuiness Boulevard and Meeker Avenue Intersection](/conflict_urbanism_sp2024/images/LAS_Batista/JiaJoshiPunay_McGuinessBlvd.JPG)
 Simpson, David. *McGuiness Boulevard and Meeker Avenue Intersection.* February 18, 2024.
 The Legal Aid Society.